elgw/nd2tool/README.md

 # sudo apt-get remove nd2tool
 ```

-Alternatively this could also be used, please check the `makefile` so
-that the install paths makes sense on your machine.
+For systems that don't use deb files, this might work:
 ```
 sudo make install   # Install binary and man page
 ```
+Please check the `makefile` so that the install paths makes sense on
+your machine if you use this install option.

 ## Reporting bugs
 Please use [the issue tracking system on